dawiddszewczyk/dawiddszewczyk/README.md

 -->
 ### Hi there 👋

-- 💻 I’m currently working full-time as Flutter Developer at Onwelo!
+- 💻 I’m currently working full-time as Senior Flutter Developer at tuul!
 - 📫 How to reach me: dawsze567@gmail.com
 - ⚡ Fun fact: I'm addicted to listening to music.